frankyeh/UNet-Studio-Website/doc/gui_t3_roi_tracking.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZkWBU_qnaKg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+# Step T3d: Tracts

+Click on the [Fiber Tracking] button to start fiber tracking.
+Only the checked regions will affect tracking results.

 # (Optional) Modifying Regions

 You can modify a region using [Regions Misc][Modify Regions] and [Move Regions].
 The modification includes shitting the region in x, y, or z-direction.
 Flip x, flip y, or flip z correct the orientation problem.
 There is also an expansion function that expands the current region.
 Other functions include erosion, smoothing, negating, and defragment.